Amid68/Fake-News-Detection/evaluation/MobileBERT_Eval/MobileBERT_Eval.md

 # MobileBERT Evaluation on ISOT Dataset

+## Introduction

-In this notebook, I'll evaluate my fine-tuned MobileBERT model on the ISOT evaluation dataset.
-My goal is to understand how well this mobile-optimized model performs compared to DistilBERT, TinyBERT, and RoBERTa, and analyze its resource consumption, especially for CPU-based edge deployment on my laptop.
-MobileBERT is specifically designed for mobile deployment, potentially offering the best balance between accuracy and resource usage.
+This notebook documents the evaluation of a fine-tuned MobileBERT model on the ISOT fake news detection dataset.
+The primary goal is to assess the model's performance and analyze its resource consumption, with a specific focus on CPU-based edge deployment scenarios such as mobile devices and laptops.
+MobileBERT was specifically designed for mobile applications, potentially offering the best balance between accuracy and resource efficiency compared to other models in our comparative study (DistilBERT, TinyBERT, and RoBERTa).

-## 1. Setting Up My Environment
+## 1. Setting Up the Environment

-First, I'll import all necessary libraries and set up utility functions to monitor resource usage.
+First, I import all necessary libraries and set up utility functions to monitor resource usage:

 ```python